 The figure above shows the climatological distribution of outgoing longwave radiation (OLR) during July, 1979-2015, from the NOAA Interpolated OLR data set.
 Superimposed on the map are all tropical cyclone tracks from 1979-2014 from the HURDAT2 data set.
-Figure created using MATLAB R2015b.

 In 2006, I published the first paper of my career, in Geophysical Research Letters, proposing that the spatial pattern of outgoing longwave radiation (OLR) over the African continent is mechanistically linked to the level of activity in a given Atlantic hurricane season, and that this relationship holds untapped potential for seasonal predictability (Karnauskas 2006).
 A decade later, I noticed this relationship has held up rather well.
-The time had thus come to return to this idea, perfect the algorithm, and turn it into a real-time seasonal forecast system by leveraging another decade's worth of observations (satellite data, hurricane statistics, etc.)—not to mention the new tools, techniques, and (hopefully) some analytic intuition I've picked up along the way.
+The time had thus come to return to this idea, improve the algorithm, and turn it into a real-time seasonal forecast system by leveraging another decade's worth of observations (satellite data, hurricane statistics, etc.)—not to mention the new tools, techniques, and (hopefully) some analytic intuition I've picked up along the way.

 The official Atlantic hurricane season spans June through November.
 Official NOAA outlooks including predictions of the number of named storms to occur in the upcoming/ongoing season are issued in late May and early August.
 Predictions based solely on satellite observations of OLR made throughout the months of May and July, as developed in Karnauskas and Li (2016), will be published here on roughly the same schedule.
-Additionally, predictions based on June OLR data will be published at the beginning of July.
+Additionally, predictions based on June OLR data may be published at the beginning of July.